Skip to main content

 • Vacuum cleaner

-Making slime is still a great way to teach your kids about how different substances can work together to create something that feels like a solid and a liquid at the same time, but knowing how to get slime out of clothes (and just about everything else) is important.
+Making slime is still a great way to teach your kids about how different substances work together to create something that feels like a solid and a liquid at the same time, but knowing how to get slime out of clothes (and just about everything else) is important.
+Here's how to make sure slime won't make you sad.

 How to get slime out of carpet

 It's all fun and games until your child accidentally drops their slime on the carpet.
-The good news is you don't have to panic, because there are a few methods you can use to get the slime out without ruining your carpet.
+The good news is you don't have to panic, because there are a few methods to use to get the slime out without ruining your carpet or your sanity.

-Step 1: If the slime is still fresh when it falls on the carpet you can drop a few ice cubes on top of the spill.
+Step 1: If the slime is still fresh when it falls on the carpet, drop a few ice cubes on top of the spill.

 Step 2: Wait 10 to 15 minutes to let the mixture freeze.